 Now researchers have pulled together the results of several studies and found variations in two more genes associated with increased risk.
 The scientists, whose results appear online today in the Journal of the American Medical Association, suggest that these variants may be important for unraveling the underlying biology of Alzheimer’s, which will be essential in the quest to find new methods of treatment.

 Researchers from the CHARGE, GERAD1 and EADI1 Alzheimer’s research consortia combined data from more than 35,000 people (more than 8,000 with Alzheimer’s) with European ancestry.
-They found that each copy of the G version of rs744373 near the BIN1 gene was associated with 1.13 times increased odds of Alzheimer’s compared to two copies of an A at this SNP.
-They also found that each copy of the C version of rs597668 near the EXOC3L2/BLOC1S3/MARK4 genes was associated with 1.18 times increased odds of Alzheimer’s compared to two copies of a T.
+They found a variant near the BIN1 gene was associated with 1.13 times increased odds of Alzheimer’s.
+They also found another variant near the EXOC3L2/BLOC1S3/MARK4 genes was associated with 1.18 times increased odds of Alzheimer’s.

 Combined analysis of all of individuals studied also provided support for previously identified associations in the CLU and PICALM genes.